 Since WordPress has its origins in blogging, it offers the standard blogging options that Squarespace offers — including a drag-and-drop block editor, native commenting system, tags, and categories — as well as more advanced options so you can publish a complex blog.

 You can build a site in your language, assign user roles and permissions, make your content public or private, or secure posts and pages with a password.
-You can also choose from thousands of themes that are specifically designed for blogging to customize the appearance of you blog.
-There are almost 3,000 blog themes available in the official WordPress directory alone.
+You can also choose from thousands of themes designed for blogging to customize the appearance of your blog.
+There are more than 10,000 free blog themes available in the official WordPress directory alone.

 To add any additional functionality to your blog, like displaying a list of recent posts in your sidebar, then you can install a plugin or edit your source code.
 These advanced customization options set WordPress apart from Squarespace and other website builders.